 Introduction

 When I set out to build Sixfinger API, I had one goal: make AI inference as fast as possible without compromising quality.
-The result is an API that's 10-20x faster than many popular AI services.
+The result is an API that is 10-20x faster than many popular AI services.
 This article breaks down the architecture decisions and optimizations that made this possible.

 The Speed Problem